top of page

 Does notarization guarantee acceptance?

-Do different institutions have different requirements?
+Do different institutions have different rules?

 Comments